How many students are in the MFA program?

 Do you have a program in creative non-fiction?

 The UW MFA program offers no track in literary nonfiction per se, but applicants may submit nonfiction as all or part of their prose writing sample, and once enrolled in the program, students are encouraged to explore the form.
-Works of creative nonfiction may be submitted in the graduate fiction workshops; David Shields teaches a graduate course in the personal and lyric essay; and prose students may include nonfiction in their final creative manuscript.
-Interested students should apply in the fiction category.
+Works of creative nonfiction may be submitted in the graduate fiction workshops and prose students may include nonfiction in their final creative manuscript.
+Interested students should apply in the prose category.